vaccine-impact/vaccine_amr/README.txt

 Input data used for the analysis

 - figures
-Figures in the paper
+All figures generated through the code

 - tables
-Generated tables
+All tables generated through the code